openshift-kni/oran-o2ims/docs/cluster-configuration.md

     * All the resources from above are created on the hub cluster.
 3. The SMO selects the new `ClusterTemplate` CR for the `ProvisioningRequest`:
     * `spec.templateName` remains `sno-ran-du`, `spec.templateVersion` is updated from `v4-Y-Z-1` to `v4-Y-Z-2`
-    * **Note:** Depending on the changes in the default `ConfigMap`, updates to the `spec.templateParameters.clusterInstanceParameters` of the `ProvisioningRequest` might be needed.
 4. The O-Cloud Manager detects the change:
-    * It updates the `ClusterInstance` with the new route.
+    * It updates the `ClusterInstance` with the new annotation.
 5. The siteconfig operator detects the change to the `ClusterInstance` CR:
-    * It updates the `NMStateConfig` installation manifest to contain the new route.
+    * The new annotation is added to the `ManagedCluster`.
+    * Any issues are reported in the `ProvisioningRequest`, under `status.conditions`.
     * **Note:** Some installation manifests cannot be updated after provisioning as the underlying operators have webhooks to prevent such updates.
-6. The change is rolled out to the `ManagedCluster`.
-    * Any issues are reported in the `PrivisioningRequest`, under `status.conditions`.

 ### Updates to an existing ACM PolicyGenerator manifest